rraja30/Movie-Profitability-Prediction/README.md

 ![](images/feature_corre.png)

-- Then, we engineered the non numerical variables so that thye became boolean values.
+- Then, we engineered the non numerical variables so that they became boolean values.
     - the 'original_language' column was changed to is/is not english
     - the 'days' column was changed to is/is not friday
     - the 'months' column was changed to is/is not holiday